Junzhuodu/design-patterns/README.md

 - [Template Method], steps of an algorithm
 - [Visitor], operations that can be applied to objects without changing their classes

-### Other Languages
-In my repository you can find implementation of desgin patterns also in languages as

 * [Design Patterns in C++]
 * [Design Patterns in Java]